masudranashawon/virus-guard/README.md

-## Tera Guard: An Antivirus Landing page application
+## Virus Guard: An Antivirus Landing page application

 ### What is Tera Guard?

-Tera Guard is an antivirus landing page designed to provide customers with a platform to purchase antivirus software.
+Virus Guard is an antivirus landing page designed to provide customers with a platform to purchase antivirus software.
 The page features a clean and modern design, allowing customers to easily navigate and learn about the various antivirus software options available.
 Built with HTML, CSS, and JavaScript, the landing page provides a seamless user experience, allowing customers to quickly and efficiently purchase the antivirus software they need.
 With its focus on ease-of-use and user-friendly design, Tera Guard is an ideal solution for those looking to protect their devices and data from threats.
 <br/>
 <br/>
 This project is a front-end design of the website, built using  HTML, CSS & JavaScript.
 Currently, the website does not include any functionality for user authentication.